sws2apps/sws2apps-docs/organized/docs/faq/relation-to-organization.md

 ## Do you have more questions?

 If you have any further questions or concerns, don't hesitate to diligently explore the application code on our [GitHub repository](https://github.com/sws2apps/organized-app) or this How to use guide that you're currently reading, especially other [Frequently asked questions](/organized/docs/faq/).
 If you can't find an answer to your question, please ask it on our GitHub Discussions.

+## Is there anything else I should know about Organized?

+Absolutely!
+Organized has many exciting features that can help you stay organized and productive in your ministry and theocratic responsibilities.
+We encourage you to explore the app and check out our user guides in the [How to use](/organized/docs/how-to-use/) category.
+We're constantly working on new features and improvements, so be sure to stay tuned for updates!